appscode-cloud/docs/docs/platform/guides/database-management/backup-configuration.md

 ### 4.2 - Labels & Annotations

-Expand the **Labels & Annotations** panel to attach custom metadata to the BackupConfiguration resource for organization, filtering, or integration with other Kubernetes tools.
+Expand the **Labels & Annotations** panel to attach custom metadata to the BackupConfiguration resource.

 ![Labels and Annotations panel showing Labels and Annotations each with Key-Value input rows and Add new buttons](../images/backup/config-label-annotation.png)